Can You Drink Coffee on H2 Antagonists? The Smart Timing Guide

 Drinking Coffee with H2 Blockers: Safe Rules You Can Trust

-A practical way to think about it: your H2 antagonist lowers baseline acid and blunts the spike from food, but very strong triggers (big meals, spicy food, late-night snacks, high-acid coffee, chocolate, alcohol) can still overpower that protection, especially if your esophagus or stomach lining is already irritated.
-Timing matters too—drinking a huge mug right before lying down is almost guaranteed to feel worse than a small cup with breakfast.
+A practical way to frame it is this: your H2 blocker lowers baseline acid and blunts spikes, but strong triggers can still overpower that protection—especially if your esophagus or stomach lining is already irritated.
+Think big meals, spicy food, late-night snacks, chocolate, alcohol, and yes, certain coffee habits.
+Timing matters a lot here.
+A huge mug right before lying down is almost begging for reflux.
+A smaller cup with food is usually a totally different experience.

 Coffee and H2 Antagonists — Practical Interaction Guide